mscharley/github4s/docs/src/main/tut/pull_request.md

 ## List pull request reviews

-You can list the reviews for a pull request using `listReviews`, it takes as arguments:
+You can list the reviews for a pull request using `listReviews`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - the pull request id.